wzgrx/VideoX-Fun/scripts/wan2.1/README_TRAIN.md

   --trainable_modules "."
 ```

-Wan T2V with deepspeed zero-2:
+Wan T2V with Deepspeed Zero-2:

-Wan with DeepSpeed Zero-2 is suitable for training 1.3B Wan and 14B Wan at low resolutions, but training 14B Wan at high resolutions may still result in insufficient GPU memory.
+Wan with Deepspeed Zero-2 is suitable for training 1.3B Wan and 14B Wan at low resolutions, but training 14B Wan at high resolutions may still result in insufficient GPU memory.

 ```sh
 export MODEL_NAME="models/Diffusion_Transformer/Wan2.1-T2V-14B"